isomerpages/moe-guangyangpri/index.md

 sections:
   - hero:
       background: /images/Hero Photos/homepage banner gif.gif
+  - resources:
+      title: Resources
+      subtitle: Add a preview and link to your Resource Room
+      id: resources
   - infobar:
       title: Follow Us
       description: All Our Socials in One Place